CiDsTaR/crypto-wealth-tracker/docs/deployment.md

 echo "0 2 * * * /opt/scripts/daily-maintenance.sh" | sudo crontab -
 ```

-This deployment guide should get you started with deploying the Ethereum Wallet Tracker in any environment.
+This deployment guide should get you started with deploying the Crypto Wealth Tracker in any environment.
 Adjust configurations based on your specific requirements and infrastructure.